-What is the Science, Sustainability, and Health Path Community?
+What is the Science, Sustainability, and Health Community?

-This community combines elements from the Healthy Communities (HC) and Scientific Discovery and Sustainability (SDS) Flight Paths.
-It is designed for exploring students who are interested in learning about the world and making it a better place through their future careers.
+The Science, Sustainability, and Health (SSH) Residential Community is designed for exploring students who are interested in learning about the world and making it a better place through their future careers.
+Students in this RC might be exploring majors in either the Healthy Communities Flight Path or the Scientific Discovery and Sustainability Flight Path.

 Why should I choose to live in this community?